ABOUT USOur work online

-Our website is a place for people all over the world to share music ephemera and memories, be they fans, musicians or involved with the music industry itself.
+Our crowd-sourced archive and website is a place for people all over the world to share Manchester music ephemera and memories, be they fans, musicians or involved with the music industry itself.

-We support and connect those who approach us for information and advice, such as film and TV companies, broadcasters, researchers and writers.
-We encourage donations to our Trust when undertaking this work.
+We support and connect those who approach us for information and advice, such as film and TV companies, broadcasters, researchers, authors and journalists.
+Please note: we encourage donations to our Trust when undertaking some of this work.

 To celebrate Greater Manchester music, protect its heritage and promote awareness of its cultural importance